The four children who disappeared 40 days ago in the Colombian jungle are found alive

 The Minister of National Defense of Colombia, Iván Velásquez Gómez, has announced that the minors “were stabilized by the combat medical team and will be transferred tomorrow to the military hospital.”
 Along with the children, the rescue dog, Wilson, who has been key to the discovery, has not been found, so people have turned to social networks to ask the president to continue the search.

-The minors – aged 13, nine, four and one – were traveling with their mother and another companion in a small aircraft that suffered an accident while flying over the department of Caquetá (south), in a jungle area.
+The minors – aged 13, 9, 4 and 1 – were traveling with their mother and another companion in a small aircraft that suffered an accident while flying over the department of Caquetá, in a jungle area.
 Authorities found the bodies of the three adults a few weeks later, but found evidence that the children were still alive.

 According to the investigations, collected by the Caracol Radio station, the pilot reported by radio of a failure in the plane’s engine, and shortly after it would have landed on the treetops, the aircraft falling violently to the ground and being half buried in a way upright on the ground.